-- Press the Fwd button or dial the Manual Call Forwarding feature code from the table above.
-ENTER FORWARD DEST appears. - Enter the extension number or press the Outgoing button, and then dial the phone number.
+- Press the FWD button, or dial the manual call forwarding feature code 355.
+ENTER FORWARD DEST appears. - 2.
+Enter the extension number, or press the OUTGOING button, and then dial the telephone number.
 FWD ALL CALLS TO <number> appears.

 To cancel a Manual Call Forwarding request: